Kerala Assembly ruckus: Court dismisses discharge petitions filed by accused | Law-Order

 The apex court had also said that committing acts of destruction of public property cannot be equated with either freedom of speech in the legislature or with forms of protest legitimately available to the members of the Opposition.

-The assembly had witnessed unprecedented scenes on March 13, 2015, as the LDF members, then in opposition, tried to prevent Finance Minister K M Mani, who was facing charges in the bar bribery scam, from presenting the state budget.
+The assembly had witnessed unprecedented scenes on March 13, 2015 as the LDF members, then in the opposition, tried to prevent Finance Minister K M Mani, who was facing charges in the bar bribery scam, from presenting the state budget.

-Besides flinging the speaker's chair from the podium, electronic equipment like computers, keyboards, and mikes on the desk of the presiding officer was also allegedly damaged by the then LDF members, causing a loss of Rs 2.20 lakh.
+Besides flinging the Speaker's chair from the podium, electronic equipment like computers, keyboards and mikes on the desk of the presiding officer were also allegedly damaged by the then LDF members, causing a loss of Rs 2.20 lakh.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)